xdai-nyu/xdai-nyu.github.io/_curriculum/week-07.md

 date: 2025-10-15
 ---

+## AI Prototyping
+We will discuss the basics of NLP and computer vision.
+We will learn to deploy a small chatbot, and a vision tool.
+We will learn to create with ML5.

-## Project Update 2
+## Project Design Features
-Groups will present their needfinding reports and project focus in this class.
-5 mins + questions per group.

-Students will write their design plan for their final project.
-This will include rapid paper prototypes, sketches, blueprints, or design plans.
+Students will clearly lay out some needs that they are trying to solve.
+They will then outline how they play to solve these needs.
+They will write about how they plan to utilize different types of AI in their design.
+Students will review the design plan for NotebookLM.
+For homework, students will begin to create low fidelity prototypes of their own design plans.

 ## Project Update 2
 Students will work on their literature review, and needfinding reports, and submit them on Github.